ZhgChg.Li

 manager.state = .connected

-As an extension, the Proxy Pattern can be applied, viewing the buffer functionality as a type of proxy.
+Extension: You can also apply the Proxy Pattern and treat the Buffer functionality as a type of Proxy.

 What?

-The connection has multiple states, with ordered transitions between states, and different operations allowed in each state.
+Connection has multiple states, with ordered states and transitions between them, and each state allows different operations.

-• Reconnecting: Attempting to reconnect to Socket.IO, allowing transitions to Connected or Disconnected.
+• Reconnecting: Attempting to reconnect to Socket.IO, allowed states -> Connected, Disconnected

-• Released: The object has been marked for garbage collection, and no operations or state transitions are allowed.
+• Released: The object has been marked for memory deallocation and does not allow any operations or state transitions.

 Why?

-• The logic and expressions for state transitions are not easy to understand.
+• The logic and expression of states and state transitions are not easy.

 How?